chairuosen/vue2-ace-editor/README.md

     }
     ```

-3. Require the editor's mode/theme module in father's events `vue-ace-editor:init`
+3. Require the editor's mode/theme module in options's events `vue-ace-editor:init`

     Because if require the modules inside the component dynamically.
 The size of bundle.js will be very huge.